vuxuanthien123/embedded-dual-mode-automatic-door-control/embedded-dual-mode-automatic-door-control/README.md

 * 16×2 I2C LCD
 * Passive buzzer

-The motor driver is controlled by two direction signals and one PWM speed signal.
+The motor driver is controlled by two direction signals and one PWM speed signal from the Arduino.

 ---